Fishing in the summer

 Cool off in the summer by fly fishing on the Bow River or in the deeper waters of glacial-fed lakes.
 If you are lucky you might hook a trophy-sized trout (rainbow and brown trout are found in local lakes and rivers) or a Jumbo Rocky (Rocky Mountain whitefish).
 Guided trips are available in half-, full-, or multi-day excursions and include equipment, permits, transportation, and meals.

 Popular fishing locations include the upper Bow River, which is known worldwide amongst anglers for opportunities to catch lunker (large) trout, and Lake Minnewanka, located a few minutes from Banff.

 Anyone fishing must have a fishing permit.
-Permits can be acquired from the Parks Canada offices in the Banff & Lake Louise townships.
-You must also abide by the seasonal fishing restrictions and catch quotas found on Parks Canada’s website.
+Permits can be acquired from the Parks Canada offices in the Banff and Lake Louise townships.
+You must also abide by the seasonal fishing restrictions and catch quotas found.

 For more information on fishing in the national park and permits visit Parks Canada.